Become an international mentor

-As an international mentor you play an important role in helping international student settle into Lund’s student life and Swedish everyday life.
-Being a mentor gives you the chance to meet students from all over the world and get to know new friends.
+As an international mentor you play an important role in helping international students settle into student life at Lund and everyday life in Sweden.
+Being a mentor gives you the opportunity to meet students from all over the world and make new friends.
 Being an international mentor is not only fun, but is also an experience that can be seen as a qualification when applying for jobs.

-You are never alone as a mentor.
-Mentors are organised into groups of 4–5 mentors and 20–30 new international students.
-Together with the other mentors in the group, you organise social activities for and with the new students.
+As a mentor, you are never alone.
+Mentors are organised into groups of 4 to 5 mentors and 20 to 30 new international students.
+Together with the other mentors in your group, you will organise social activities for and with the new students.

-Your mentorship lasts throughout the semester and it is important that the international students not only have contact with their mentors in the beginning of the semester, but throughout their whole stay.
+Your mentorship will last throughout the semester and it is important that the international students have contact with their mentors not only at the beginning of the semester, but throughout their whole stay.
 While many new students settle in after a few weeks, others may need more time.

-However, the mentor groups’ presence and activities are most needed when the international students have just arrived.
-It is therefore preferable that all mentors can be present during the introduction weeks and the first weeks of the semester.
-Together with the other mentors in your group, you decide the schedule and activity level.
+However, the presence and activities of the mentor groups are most needed when the international students have just arrived.
+It is therefore preferable for all mentors to be available during the introduction weeks and the first few weeks of the semester.
+Together with the other mentors in your group, you will decide on the schedule and the level of activity.

 Mentor groups organise activities for new international students.
 It is highly recommended that each group organises a tour of Lund, preferably during the same week as Arrival Day, to help the international students settle in.

 Below are some other examples of activities:

-- Excursions to the beach, the countryside, Malmö or Copenhagen
+- Trips to the beach, the countryside, Malmö or Copenhagen

 - Sporting events such as 'brännboll', 'kubb', football matches, hockey matches or bowling

 - Going to the theatre, 'spex' ,or a concert

-- Going to nations, attending 'sittnings' or parties and arranging picknicks, fika, (potluck) dinners and pub crawls.
+- Going to nations, going to 'sittnings' or parties and organising picnics, fika, (potluck) dinners and pub crawls.